 Extra Tip: This “ice” lure isn’t just for cold water.
-In August 2014, Palaniuk used a #7 Jigging Rap to secure a Bassmaster Elite Series top-10 finish on New York’s Lake Cayuga.
+Palaniuk used a #7 Jigging Rap to secure a Bassmaster Elite Series top-10 finish on New York’s Lake Cayuga in 2014.

 Electronics are key to how both pros vertically fish bass with a Jigging Rap.
-Channel swings near long sloping points are prime areas for this tactic Palaniuk explores with his Humminbird Onix 10 to locate baitfish and bass.
-Wheeler uses a Lowrance HDS-12 to find bass in deep, wintering holes or around brush piles.
+Channel swings near long sloping points are prime areas for this tactic Palaniuk explores with a Humminbird fish finder to locate baitfish and bass.
+Wheeler uses a Lowrance HDS LIVE 12 Fish Finder/chartplotter to find bass in deep, wintering holes or around brush piles.
 After fish are located, out comes the Jigging Rap for a straight-down bass smackdown.

-Palaniuk uses his Humminbird Onix to position the boat over individual fish, then drops the lure into its strike zone.
-Watching the 10.4-inch screen shows lure’s depth and fish response, which in turns helps refine tactics to trigger a reaction strike.
+Palaniuk Uses: A Humminbird fish finder to position the boat over individual fish, then drops the lure into its strike zone.
+Watching the screen will show a lure’s depth and fish response, which in turns helps refine tactics to trigger a reaction strike.

 “Usually I’ll start with the bait right there in the fish’s face,” Palaniuk said.
 “I’ll drop it maybe four to five inches above the fish.
 Then rip it up and let it fall right back into his face, or right below.
 If that doesn’t work, I’ll go slightly above them, so that bait’s just dropping a foot within their head.”

-Wheeler uses a Jigging Rap when bass are grouped together and competing for food.
-Watching his HDS-12, he uses a come-and-get-it approach by aggressively snapping a Jigging Rap four to five feet above fish.
+Wheeler Uses: A Jigging Rap when bass are grouped together and competing for food.
+Watching his Lowrance HDS-12, he uses a come-and-get-it approach by aggressively snapping a Jigging Rap four to five feet above fish.
 This forces an interested bass to make the commitment to swim up to the bait and, once a bass is committed, it’s more likely to strike, especially when Wheeler slams on the brakes, causing the lure to naturally glide downwards.